DreymaR/colemak_org/README.md

 			- This one has a so-called `redirect`, which means that it changes direction (RL then LR).
 That's not so comfortable.
 			- Furthermore, it uses both the weak pinky and the codependent ring finger.
 You just have to train it!
 	- "How can I train my fingers to get better at typing for instance `you`, then?"
-			- At the Training page there are tips for training hard n-grams.
+			- At the Big Bag Training page there are tips for training hard n-grams.
 Try a list of words containing 'ou uo yo oy uy yu'!
 			- If you have a programmable keyboard you could make a chord for hard n-grams.
 E.g., press 'yu' at the same time for 'you'.
 	- Where can I learn to type better and faster with a layout?
 		- There are many options and people are different.